TheKevJames/league/README.md

 [the latest release](https://github.com/thekevjames/league/releases/latest) and just run that without installing anything.
 Note that using this method does not allow you to easily update.

-## ISG

-The Item Set Generator is designed to build recommended pages for every champion in every viable role.
-It does this by pulling date from Riot's API and from some third party sites, determining which build paths work best, and updating your League config with the results.

-### Usage

-The most common use case is to run

-    league-utils isg --write

-to install the item sets for every champion.
-The item sets will be installed beside the default Riot recommended pages, but if you have manually downloaded item sets into your config directory before, these may be overwritten.
-Make sure any such files have unique names before running this script! (eg. anything other than `${CHAMPION}_${ROLE}.json`).

-You can also run something like

-    league-utils isg --champ Rumble --no-write

-to dump info on that champion to your terminal.

 # FAQ